score-spec/docs/content/en/docs/environment variables/environment-variables-compose.md

 ---
-title: "Set environment variables"
+title: "Pass dynamic environment-specific configurations in score-compose"
-linkTitle: "Environment variables"
+linkTitle: "score-compose"
 weight: 5
-draft: true
 description: >
     This section describes how to set environment variables for score-compose.
 ---